ct-js/docs.ctjs.rocks/docs/tutorials/making-games-shooter.md

 ## Generating objects through time

-Open the `Main` room in the Rooms section.
+Open the `Main` room.
 Remove existing asteroids and enemies by right-clicking on them, or erase them with left mouse button while holding the `Ctrl` key.

 ::: tip
 Make sure you are on the `Add copies` tool when deleting with the `Ctrl` key, and make sure you are on the `Select` tool and left-clicked a copy in the room before right-clicking to have the option to delete it.